DefactoSoftware/Hours/README.md

 Getting Started
 ---------------

+This repository comes equipped with a self-setup script:

+    % ./bin/setup

-For local mail support you need to enter your gmail address and password in .sample.env file.
+For local mail support you need to enter your gmail address and password in .env file.

     GMAIL_USERNAME="example@mail.com"
     GMAIL_PASSWORD="password"

-This repository comes equipped with a self-setup script:

-    % ./bin/setup

 After setting up, you can run the application using [foreman]: